agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

    ``loop : ∀ {a} {A : Set a} → {{Eq A}} → Eq A``.
    To prevent looping in cases like this, the search depth of instance search is limited, and once the maximum depth is reached, a type error will be thrown.
-You can set the maximum depth using the ``--instance-search-depth`` flag.
+You can set the maximum depth using the :option:`--instance-search-depth` flag.

 Restricting instance search